ga-wdi-boston/full-stack-project-practice/practice.md

 Identify what is needed for MVP.
-Determine what DB tables are required and relationships Build out rails scaffold
+Determine what DB tables are required and relationships Build MVP UI for sign up/in/out/password
-Implement routes and controllers along with curl scripts for sign up/in/out Implement routes and controllers along with curl scripts for hive/queen/observations Build MVP UI for sign up/in/out
+Build out rails scaffold for new tables to support features.
-Build MVP UI for adding hive and hive supers.
+Implement routes and controllers along with curl scripts for support features Build MVP UI for adding hive and hive supers.
-Build MVP UI for adding hive observations
+Refactor basic UI to improve appearance.